 - Apply a fall burndown that includes 2,4-D.. plus dicamba, plus glyphosate, or whatever – just don’t spend the money now on a residual, especially for marestail control.
 It’s likely too late in January.

-- Increase use of metribuzin.
+- Increase the use of metribuzin.
 Always a residual in the spring, even on worked ground.

 - Consider a switch to LibertyLink varieties, and use due diligence on the other herbicide technologies.

-- This means you need to have a pesticide applicators license, and take continuing education classes with the manufacturer on managing drift, volatility and the environment.
+- This means you need to have a pesticide applicator license, and take continuing education classes with the manufacturer on managing drift, volatility and the environment.

 Both Pesticide Applicator license holders and Fertilizer Applicators will attend recertification programs at the same time and place, check the PestEd website https://pested.osu.edu/privaterecertification for a program near you.

-And as we get closer to winter meeting season we will post those regional and area agronomy and update meetings.
-Our Agronomic Crops Team calendar is pretty thin now, but will be full by the first of the year.
+And as we get closer to the winter meeting season we will post those regional and area agronomy and update meetings.
+Our Agronomic Crops Team calendar is pretty thin now but will be full by the first of the year.
 Check our website: http://agcrops.osu.edu/events/calendar, for the events and their locations.